dsccommunity/ActiveDirectoryDsc/Tests/README.md

 By reverting to the checkpoint created before, these tests can be run several times.
 The integration tests that depend on an already existing domain can be run several times without reverting to the checkpoint.
-The resources that need a clean environment are the resources that configures the domain, e.g. `ADDomain` and `ADDomainController`.
+The resources that need a clean environment are the resources that configure the domain, e.g. `ADDomain` and `ADDomainController`.

-1. Change to folder to root of your local working repository folder, e.g. cd 'c:\source\ActiveDirectoryDsc'.
+1. Change directory to the root of your local working repository folder, e.g. cd 'c:\source\ActiveDirectoryDsc'.
    ```powershell
    cd 'c:\source\ActiveDirectoryDsc'